mihasm/news-globe/README.md

 ## Data Pipeline

 1. **Collection**:
-   - Supervisor service orchestrates data collection from connectors (GDELT, GDACS, USGS, Telegram, Mastodon, RSS)
+   - Supervisor service orchestrates data collection from connectors (GDELT, Telegram, Mastodon, RSS)
    - Raw data is converted to unified `IngestionRecord` format and stored in Memory Store
+   - **Direct sources**: GDACS hazards and USGS earthquakes are fetched directly by the frontend via dedicated API endpoints

 2. **Ingestion**:
    - Ingestion service continuously polls Memory Store for new records